Lotte H. Eisner: Career

 In the late 1950s, she became a friend of and mentor of Werner Herzog and other leading young German film makers, including Wim Wenders, Volker Schlöndorff and Herbert Achternbusch.
 When Eisner fell gravely ill in 1974, Herzog walked from Munich to Paris in winter.
 Herzog commented: "It was clear to me that if I did it, Eisner wouldn't die."
 Eisner appears in Herzog's autobiographical documentary Portrait Werner Herzog (1986).
-In his February 2, 2016 interview at Stanford University, Herzog claims that 8 years later she complained to him of her infirmities and asked: "I am saturated with life.
+In his 2 February 2016 interview at Stanford University, Herzog claims that 8 years later she complained to him of her infirmities and asked: "I am saturated with life.
 There is still this spell upon me that I must not die - can you lift it?"
 He says that he did, and she died 8 days later.
 Wenders' film Paris, Texas (1984) is dedicated to her memory.

 Death and legacy

+Werner Herzog dedicated his 1974 film The Engima of Kaspar Hauser to her.

 On her death in 1983, French Minister of Culture Jack Lang declared that the loss of Eisner would be "a great loss for the French cinema" which would be "felt with profound sadness by her numerous friends in the film world."

 Posthumously in 1984, Eisner's memoir Ich hatte einst ein schönes Vaterland (Once I Had a Beautiful Fatherland) was published.
 The title is a quotation from the poem In der Fremde (Abroad) by Heinrich Heine.

+Wim Wenders dedicated his film Paris, Texas to Eisner in the movie's closing credits.